 All OPAL sites to date, have had a five year investment with the first six sites coming to their natural conclusion in September 2014.
 The work of OPAL is now embedded in those sites with many activities continuing as they are linked to delivering their local Public Health Plans under the Public Health Act 2011.

 Some of the major achievements of the OPAL sites have been made available in the case studies.

 OPAL has secured its existing funding from the State Government and has continuing commitment from local Councils ensuring it can continue to work positively in children’s health until 2017.
 This follows recent uncertainty around funding for the program.
 The Councils and State Government have seen first-hand the healthy changes the program has been making in local communities and have been heartened by the incredibly positive feedback from schools, families and business who want to keep the program running.

-Although in some sites, OPAL will operate in a slightly different way to its original structure, it will continue to support its local communities, each fulfilling their five year commitment.
+Although in some sites, OPAL will operate in a slightly different way to its original structure, it will continue to support its local communities, each fulfilling their multi-year commitment.

-Information and community events about healthy eating and physical activity will be provided to help you make healthy choices in your life.
+Information and community events about healthy eating and physical activity will be provided to help community members make healthy choices in their lives.
 Health messages include: